feliciatong/progressbar-demo/README.md

 ## Progress Bars ([demo](http://demo.m00moo.com))
-- Must read data from the endpoint
+- Read data from the endpoint
-- Multiple bars
+- Multiple bars (as defined in API)
 - One set of controls that can control each bar on the fly
 - Can't go under 0
 - Can go over limit (defined in API), but limit the bar itself and change its colour
 - Display usage amount, centered
-- Write tests for your code (hint: TDD strongly preferred)
+- Unit tests
 - Implement a responsive solution: testing it on mobile, tablet, etc. Getting it working nicely.
 - Animate the bar change, make sure it works well when you tap buttons quickly.
 - Version control (git)